-A request by Justin Lucas, on behalf Family First Rental & Investments, LLC (owner), for approval of a Conditional Use Permit (CUP) to allow 3411 Goldenwood Drive to be used as a short-term rental for a maximum of 8 transient guests and up to 210 nights annually pursuant to Sec.
-29-3.3(vv) and Sec.
-29-6.4(m)(2) of the Unified Development Code.
-The approximately 0.21-acre subject site is located 150 feet east of the intersection of Arbor Pointe Parkway and Goldenwood Drive and includes the address 3411 Goldenwood Drive.
-(A request to table this matter to the April 10, 2025 Planning Commission meeting has been submitted)
+A request by Justin Lucas, on behalf of Family First Rental & Investments, LLC (owner), for approval of a Conditional Use Permit (CUP) to allow 3411 Goldenwood Drive to be used as a shortterm rental for a maximum of eight transient guests, and up to 210 nights annually pursuant to Section 29-3.3(vv) and Section 29-6.4(m)(2) of the Unified Development Code.
+The approximately 0.21-acre subject site is located 150 feet east of the intersection of Arbor Point Parkway and

+Goldenwood Drive and includes the address 3411 Goldenwood Drive.
+(A request to table this matter to the April 10, 2025 Planning Commission meeting has been submitted.)